Playbook: The CMO’s 90-Day Guide to Better Analytics

 Control Over Budget

 Every marketer hopes to work in an organization where they can drive the budget conversation.
-Working in collaboration with finance and agreeing on a methodology to calculate return on marketing investment is the only path to this utopia.
+Working in collaboration with finance and agreeing on a methodology to calculate the return on marketing investment is the only path to this utopia.

 Reactive vs. Proactive

 A regular reporting cadence builds confidence in understanding numbers.
-It will naturally lead to understanding or spotting when the company is behind target and what can be done to fix it.
+It will naturally lead to understanding or spotting when the company is behind the target and what can be done to fix it.
 The goal is to eventually be a best-in-class marketing organization with easy access to return on marketing investment data necessary to improve your overall strategy.